xoolive/traffic/docs/navigation/go_around.rst

 airport---possibly on a different runway.
 The change in thrust and go around in trajectory may occur before or after the runway threshold.

-The traffic library provides a function to detect go-arounds in trajectories:
+The traffic library provides a function to detect go-arounds in trajectories (:meth:`~traffic.core.Flight.go_around`).

-.. automethod:: traffic.core.Flight.go_around
-    :noindex:

 The function returns a :class:`~traffic.core.FlightIterator` as there may be several go-arounds (i.e. more than two attempts to land) at a given airport.

 Let's illustrate how the library works with this dataset of trajectories landing at Zurich airport over two months in 2019.